lihaolin88/3D-Half-Gaussian-Splatting/README.md

 conda env create --file environment.yml conda activate half_gaussian_splatting
 ```
-This environment will automatically use the half gaussian rasterizer. if the rasterizer not install right, please manually install the half gaussian rasterizer:
+This environment will automatically use the half Gaussian rasterizer.
+If the rasterizer is not installed correctly, please manually install the half Gaussian rasterizer:
 ```shell
 conda activate half_gaussian_splatting
 pip install ./submodules/diff-gaussian-rasterization